strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ## Send an email using custom a controller or service

-To trigger an email in response to a user input add the following function to a custom controller or service.
+To trigger an email in response to a user input add the following function to a [controller](/developer-docs/latest/development/backend-customization/controllers.md) or [service](/developer-docs/latest/development/backend-customization/services.md).
 The function will utilize the email provider enabled in the `plugins.js` configuration file.

 <!--TO DO: test the code here -->

 ```js

 //path: ./src/api/{api name}/controllers/{api name}.js

 const { createCoreController } = require('@strapi/strapi').factories;